AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/generate_app_tokens.md

 This section provides additional information about Agora Chat app tokens for your reference.

+For each App Key, the call frequency limit of this method is 300 per second.

 ### Request path

 The following parameters are required when you send a request for an Agora Chat app token: